mk-fg/python-onedrive/README.md

 hex-encoded value, constant for all files/folders of the user, and "obj\_number" is an integer value counting up from one for each uploaded file.

-UI-visible names come on top of these IDs as metadata (so "rename" is essentially a metadata "name" field update).
+UI-visible names come on top of these IDs as metadata, so "rename" is essentially a metadata "name" field update and two files/folders with the same "name" can co-exist in the same parent folder, though uploading a file defaults to overwriting file with same "name" (disableable).

 Aforementioned "default paths" (like "my_documents") don't seem to work reliably with copy and move methods, unless resolved to folder_id proper.

-There are some handy special API URLs for stuff like quota and a list of recent changes.
+There are some handy special SkyDrive-related API URLs for stuff like quota and a list of recent changes.

 Errors can be returned for most ops, encoded as JSON in responses and have a human-readable "code" (like "resource_quota_exceeded") and descriptive